-Code provision Code requirement Comply: Yes / No Evidence / Commentary / explanation 3.1 Landlords must make it easy for residents to complain by providing different channels through which they can make a complaint.
+Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 3.1 Landlords must make it easy for residents to complain by providing different channels through which they can make a complaint.
 Landlords must consider their duties under the Equality Act 2010 and anticipate the needs and reasonable adjustments of residents who may need to access the complaints process.
-Yes In person - including: fortnightly Surgery Ad hoc meetings (typically every 2-3 mths) with Snr Colleagues Email, Letter (and via intermediary eg. family member/relative or friend) Key colleagues are available during the following hours SH Lliaison officer - Mon/Tue/Thur/Fri - 9:00 - 2:00 SH Manager (Interim) - Mon-Fri 9:00-5:00 3.2 Residents must be able to raise their complaints in any way and with any member of staff.
+Yes In person - including: 3.2 Residents must be able to raise their complaints in any way and with any member of staff.
 All staff must be aware of the complaints process and be able to pass details of the complaint to the appropriate person within the landlord.
 Yes Staff are briefed on policy and procedures for reporting complaints 3.3 High volumes of complaints must not be seen as a negative, as they can be indicative of a well-publicised and accessible complaints process.
 Low complaint volumes are potentially a sign that residents are unable to complain.
-Yes Complaints Tracker reviewed regularly and will indicate change to normal patterns NB: regular meetings create opportunity to raise concerns/complaints 3.4 Landlords must make their complaint policy available in a clear and accessible format for all residents.
+Yes Complaints Tracker reviewed regularly and will indicate change to normal patterns NB: regular meetings create opportunity to raise concerns/complaints

+3.4 Landlords must make their complaint policy available in a clear and accessible format for all residents.
 This will detail the two stage process, what will happen at each stage, and the timeframes for responding.
 The policy must also be published on the landlord's website.
-Yes Policy is displayed in reception Copies available to take away on request Policy now on website 3.5 The policy must explain how the landlord will publicise details of the complaints policy, Yes Policy now on website

-Code provision Code requirement Comply: Yes / No Evidence / Commentary / explanation including information about the Ombudsman and this Code.
-3.6 Landlords must give residents the opportunity to have a representative deal with their complaint on their behalf, and to be represented or accompanied at any meeting with the landlord.
+Yes Policy is displayed in reception Copies available to take away on request Policy on website 3.5 The policy must explain how the landlord will publicise details of the complaints policy, including information about the Ombudsman and this Code.
+Yes Policy on website 3.6 Landlords must give residents the opportunity to have a representative deal with their complaint on their behalf, and to be represented or accompanied at any meeting with the landlord.
 Yes See policy As noted above we regularly liaise with family members/relatives in relation to residents where appropriate 3.7 Landlords must provide residents with information on their right to access the Ombudsman service and how the individual can engage with the Ombudsman about their complaint.
 Yes See policy